Hack-2/Authy/README.md

 # To do
-* Send matplotlib graphs about users registrations and attendances. ✅
+* Send matplotlib graphs about users registrations. ✅
 * Add exceptions to pass any possible errors.